opendr-eu/opendr/projects/opendr_ws/src/opendr_perception/README.md

 2. Start roscore by running `roscore &`, if you haven't already done so.
 3. _(Optional for nodes with [RGB input](#rgb-input-nodes))_

-    For basic usage and testing, all the toolkit's ROS nodes that use RGB images are set up to expect input from a basic webcam using the default package `usb_cam`.
+    For basic usage and testing, all the toolkit's ROS nodes that use RGB images are set up to expect input from a basic webcam using the default package `usb_cam`, which is included in the OpenDR ROS workspace.
     You can run the webcam node in the terminal with the workspace sourced using:
     ```shell
     rosrun usb_cam usb_cam_node &